 In the case of device overheating, there is a fuse that will turn on automatically and shut down the device before any damage is caused to it.

 Furthermore, we must mention that the fan is galvanized.
-Which means you can place it over the shower or the bathtub without fearing corrosion by such direct exposure to moisture.
+This means you can place it over the shower or the bathtub without fearing corrosion by such direct exposure to moisture.

-The closer to water this device is installed in, the better will be its performance.
+The closer to water this device is installed in, the better it will be its performance.

 - Has a damper

 - Very quiet

 8. Delta Breez Slim 50 CFM SLM50 Exhaust Fan